K. I. Sawyer Air Force Base: Strategic Air Command

-Other aircraft assigned to K. I. Sawyer over the years included HH-43B and HH-1H rescue helicopters of the 48th and 39th Air Rescue and Recovery Wings at Eglin AFB, Florida at the K. I. Sawyer Helicopter (later re-designated Training) Annex, 14 March 1975 to 1 October 1977.
-SAC FB-111 bombers assigned to the 509th Bombardment Wing (Medium) from Pease AFB in New Hampshire, on satellite alert at Sawyer in 1974 and 1975.
+Other aircraft assigned to K. I. Sawyer over the years included HH-43B and HH-1H rescue helicopters of the 48th and 39th Air Rescue and Recovery Wings at Eglin AFB at the K. I. Sawyer Helicopter (later re-designated Training) Annex, 14 March 1975 to 1 October 1977.
+SAC FB-111 bombers assigned to the 509th Bombardment Wing (Medium) from Pease AFB, on satellite alert at Sawyer in 1974 and 1975.

 In the early 1980s, K. I. Sawyer's B-52s were modified to carry the new Boeing AGM-86 Air-Launched Cruise Missile (ALCM).
-The ALCM was powered by a 600 lb.
-Williams F107-WR-100 turbofan, which is fed by an inlet which folds out on the top of the missile.
-The B-52 could carry six AGM-86Bs on each of the two underwing pylons.
 In 1980, two B-52H crews assigned to the 644th Bomb Squadron (S-21 and S-31) were awarded the Mackay Trophy for "executing a nonstop, around-the-world mission with the immediate objective of locating and photographing elements of the Soviet Navy operating in the Persian Gulf."
-The Wing Commander at this time was Col G. Alan Dugard, a great leader and author of the 2011 book about the Operation Linebacker II missions of 1972, titled "When the Wolf Rises."
+The wing commander at this time was Colonel G. Alan Dugard, author of the 2011 book about the Operation Linebacker II missions of 1972, titled "When the Wolf Rises."

 Closure

 In 1993, the Base Realignment and Closure Commission of the federal government (BRAC 1993) recommended the base for closure.

-The KC-135 tankers departed in October 1993 and the B-52H's were split between the two remaining B-52 bases, Barksdale AFB and Minot AFB; Sawyer's final B-52 left for Minot in November 1994.
+The KC-135 tankers departed in October 1993, and the B-52H's were split between the two remaining B-52 bases, Barksdale AFB and Minot AFB; K. I. Sawyer's final B-52 left for Minot in November 1994.

 The last aircraft assigned to Sawyer were six T-37 Tweet jet trainers of the 71st Flying Training Wing assigned to "Accelerated Copilot Enrichment Program" in 1977 and were later assigned to the "Companion Trainer Program" under Air Combat Command.
 K. I. Sawyer AFB was officially closed at the end of September 1995.

 The closure of K. I. Sawyer had a major negative economic impact on the Upper Peninsula of Michigan.
 With 12,000 people, the base and the area around it functioned as the Upper Peninsula's second-largest city, and the U.S. Air Force's annual spending in the region totaled $157 million.
 As of 1993, Marquette County was projected to lose 20 percent of its economy.
 In the end, the closure led to the loss of 5,000 jobs and 14,000 residents.
 As of 2016, the town around the base had a reputation as a troubled area with a slew of abandoned and boarded-up buildings.